brndnmtthws/thetagang/README.md

 ThetaGang will continue to roll any open option positions indefinitely, with the only exception being ITM puts.
-Once puts are in the money, they will be ignored until they expire and are execised (after which you will own the underlying).
+Once puts are in the money, they will be ignored until they expire and are exercised (after which you will own the underlying).

 Please note: this strategy is based on the assumption that implied volatility